jmanprz/pypipedrive/README.md

 You're welcome to [submit a pull request](https://github.com/jmanprz/pypipedrive/pulls) for a bug fix or a new feature.

 We follow **Git Flow** branching strategy.
-See [CONTRIBUTING.rst](./CONTRIBUTING.rst) for branch naming conventions and workflow details.
+See the [contributing guide](docs/source/contributing.rst) for branch naming conventions and workflow details.

 All pull requests **must adhere** to the following guidelines: